IPhone OS 3: Camera and Photos

 The Camera app introduced video recording for the iPhone 3GS.

 The Photos app featured a new copy button and the ability to delete multiple photos at once.

 Cost

 Upgrading to iPhone OS 3 was free for iPhone.
 Upgrading to iPhone OS 3 originally cost iPod Touch users $9.95; updating to 3.1.x from 2.x cost only $4.95.

 iPhone OS 3 was the last major version of iOS for which there was a charge for iPod Touch users to upgrade.
-Starting with iOS 4, iOS upgrades became free for all users, including users of iPod touch, as the Sarbanes-Oxley Act was revised to allow software upgrades for free with non-subscription-based hardware.
+Starting with iOS 4, iOS upgrades became free for all users, including users of the iPod Touch, as the Sarbanes–Oxley Act was revised to allow software upgrades for free with hardware that is not subscription-based.

 Supported devices

+All devices that supported iPhone OS 1 and 2 support iPhone OS 3; however, only the iPhone 3GS supports video recording.